andersmurphy/andersmurphy-blog/resources/posts/2024-09-26-how-to-max-throughput-when-pulling-data-from-a-third-party-service.md

 ## Rate limits

 So we've got an idea for how long things take if we run things sequentially.
 Next we need to find out the rate limit of the third party service.
-Let's say they say you can make 1000 requests a second.
+They say you can make 1000 requests a second.
 So the theoretical limit for how fast you can sync the average user is 10.5 seconds.

 Keep in mind most services are at beast economical with the truth when it comes to their rate limits and/or leave key details out about their implementation.